Experience Italy in Maastricht with Ciao tutti

 DARQ Maastricht

-On the banks of the river Maas and the beginning of the idyllic Stokstraat quarter is DARQ, a unique chocolate and coffee concept in a setting of luxury and history.
-More info about DARQ Maastricht
+On the banks of the river Meuse and at the start of the idyllic Stokstraat quarter is DARQ, a unique chocolate and coffee concept.
+More info on DARQ Maastricht

 More tracks - of the Romans

 Continue walking along Het Bat.
-Cross the Maasboulevard at Eksterstraat to admire the only visible remnant of the Roman bridge on the Maas promenade: a stone lion overlooking the Maas (the original lion belongs to the Bonnefanten collection).
+Cross the Maasboulevard at Eksterstraat to admire the only visible remnant of the Roman bridge on the Meuse promenade: a stone lion overlooking the Meuse (the original lion belongs to the Bonnefanten collection).

 Walk down Eksterstraat to the little square called Op de Thermen, in the heart of the Stokstraat quarter.
 This was once the site of the Roman castellum, which also included, as the square's name suggests, a large thermal complex.
 Unfortunately, the remains of the baths are no longer visible, but you can still see the contours of the various buildings in the pavement.